Marginal means

 Published

-September 28, 2025
+November 28, 2025

 In the previous chapter, we introduced how linear models are fitted and how coefficients are estimated.
 However, these coefficients depend on how categorical factors are encoded in the design matrix (for example, using the first level as a reference).
 As a result, they are not directly expressed in the units of the response variable.
-In this section, we show how to recover estimated marginal means (EMMs)—also known as least-squares means—from the model coefficients, along with their variances.
+In this section, we show in more detail how to recover estimated marginal means (EMMs)—also known as least-squares means—from the model coefficients, along with their variances.

 1) Estimating coefficients